-But there’s hope: vaginal dryness is highly treatable.
+But vaginal dryness is treatable.
 A vaginal moisturizer with hyaluronic acid can go a long way in relieving painful sex during menopause.
-Staying physically active with will help increase blood flow, positively impacting your sex life.
-And staying sexually active helps too, as it helps maintain that healthy blood flow and keeps your vaginal tissue healthy.
+Staying physically active will help increase blood flow, positively impacting your sex life.
+And staying sexually active helps too, as it helps maintain blood flow and keeps vaginal tissue healthy.

 Of course, if you find yourself with persistent feelings of sadness and depression, talk to your doctor ASAP about treatment options.

-It’s important to see your doctor if you’re experiencing pain because menopausal women — with or without rheumatoid arthritis — are more likely to develop osteoporosis.
-Your doctor can check your bone density levels to make sure you’re getting enough calcium and vitamin D, and they may prescribe you something to help boost your bone density.
+It’s important to see your doctor if you’re experiencing joint pain, because menopausal women — with or without rheumatoid arthritis — are more likely to develop osteoporosis.
+Your doctor can check your bone density to make sure you’re getting enough calcium and vitamin D, and he or she may prescribe you something to help boost bone density.

 Menopause can impact the occurrence of migraines, but that experience can be different for every woman.
 Migraines — or moderate to severe throbbing pain, typically in one side of the head — are often triggered by physical activity and can worsen with exposure to light and noise.
 If you’ve had migraines in the past that were linked to the hormonal fluctuations of your menstrual cycle, menopause may make your migraines less severe — they can even disappear entirely.
 But it’s also possible for those same hormonal fluctuations to trigger migraines, even if you’ve never had them before.
 Women who have had their uteruses and ovaries surgically removed often encounter more migraines than women who go through menopause naturally.